 Prague Easter Markets

-The main draw to visit Prague during Easter and spring time, are the Easter Markets.
+The main draw to visit Prague during Easter and springtime is the Easter Markets.
 Similar to their bigger and more famous brother, the Christmas markets, the Prague Easter market is a real tourist attraction.
 Both local and foreign.

 Shops and restaurants, museums and other functions might have slightly adapted opening hours, so make sure to check before going to Prague.